 Can You Infill BIAB Nails

-BIAB nails are so durable and long-lasting that you can do a fill-in or infill.
+BIAB nails are so durable and long-lasting that you can easily do a fill-in or infill.
 And because BIAB is so easy to use I tell my clients to do their fill-ins right at home no need to come to the salon.

 A fill-in or infill is where you cover the gap at the back of your nails with nail product rather than completely removing and reapplying the manicure.
 In-fills are faster and more affordable.

 Related Article – 3 Ways How to Safely Remove Gel X Nails at Home

 When to do an Infill for BIAB Nails

 You can do an infill or fill-in for BIAB nails after 2-3 weeks, but only if they are not lifting, peeling, or chipping.

 If your BIAB nails are chipping, peeling, or lifting you would need to remove them and do a fresh new manicure.

 How to InFill BIAB Nails at Home